 It’s safe to say that the state of food and beverage manufacturing and the consumer marketplace are decidedly different since the last round of in-person trade shows were held in late 2019 and early 2020.

 In today’s operating environment, marked by a greater need for automation and versatility in addition to the perennial priorities of product safety and quality, manufacturers are looking at equipment solutions in a new light.
 At this year’s much-anticipated PACK EXPO, September 27-29 in Las Vegas, Eagle Product Inspection (Booth C-1506) will showcase relevant solutions in x-ray inspection technologies for today’s operators as they plan for the future and address ongoing challenges.
-Not yet registered?
-Use our comp code 54V84 and gain access to the show for FREE.

 Ken Falk, Regional Sales Manager for Eagle Product Inspection, provides a first look at what attendees can expect to learn about and see in action.